pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 400px
 		:alt: var for loop function example

-		:caption: The variable is declared within the for loop INSIDE the function.
+		The variable is declared within the for loop INSIDE the function.
 Notice, that the variable can be called outside the for loop, meaning the variable is function scoped.
 It can only be called inside the function.